izgzhen/iris-coq/ProofMode.md

   quantifiers using Coq introduction patterns `x1 ... xn` and elimination of object level connectives using the proof mode introduction patterns `ipat1 ... ipatn`.
+- `iDestruct trm as %cpat : elimination of a pure hypothesis using the Coq introduction pattern `cpat`.

 Separating logic specific tactics
 ---------------------------------